 To get the most out of these two actions, you should regularly submit your sitemap and request indexing.
 How often you complete these two things depends on how often you update or add pages to your website.
 While every website is different, a good rule of thumb is that if you are adding less than six pages per month to your website (including blogs), you should submit a sitemap and request indexing every other month.
 If you are adding more than six pages a month, you should submit a sitemap and request indexing every month.

-Of course, if you want these things done for you (and more), you can contact the SEO specialists at Stacey E. Burke, P.C. today.
+Of course, if you want to boost SEO for your law firm website, you can contact the SEO specialists at Stacey E. Burke, P.C. today.